 Google Keyword Planner is a reliable favourite for a reason.
 It gives you information straight from the source.
-The best part is it’s a free keyword explorer tool.
+The best part is it’s a free keyword ideas tool.

-Using Google Keyword Planner, you can get a quick snapshot of the search volumes for keywords that are relevant to your business.
-But what makes this a great free keyword tool is the ability to check out the competition.
+Using Google Keyword Planner, you can get a quick snapshot of monthly search volume for keywords that are relevant to your business.
+But what makes this a great free keyword planning tool is the ability to check out the competition.

 Take a look at that screenshot above.
-You can see the competition level for different keywords, as well as the search volume.
-With this information, it’s easier to find keywords and spot opportunities to target search terms a higher volume and low competition.
+You can see the competition level for different keywords, as well as the search volume per month.
+With this information, it’s easier to find keywords and spot opportunities to target search terms with a higher search volume and low keyword difficulty.

-Once you have your initial list of topics, KWFinder is a great keywords tool to help you dig deeper.
-It gives you keyword suggestions, autocomplete queries, and actual questions that people ask.
+Once you have your initial list of topics, KWFinder is a great keyword research tool to help you dig deeper and flesh out your list of keywords.
+It gives you keyword suggestions, search volume, autocomplete queries, and actual questions that people ask.

 Here’s KWFinder in action for the keyword “PPC management”: